raven-os/nest-server/API.md

 Remove a package.

-**Note**: This route is protected by an authentification token, which must be specified in the `X-Auth-Token` HTTP header.
+**Note**: This route is protected by an authentication token, which must be specified in the `X-Auth-Token` HTTP header.

 *Request parameters*: